f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

     xi.
 Set compute and scaling configurations, here we are creating a 1 node EKS cluster xii.
 Select the workload subnet[refer step 2(e)] for your worker node xiii.
 Keep rest options default, review the config done and create the node group xiv.
-Edit the `product page </shared/booksinfo/mcn-bookinfo/product_page.yaml>`_ manifest file, "enter the egress private IP of the AWS CE site" and deploy the product page microservice using the kubectl command. “kubectl apply -f product.yaml”
+Edit the `product page </shared/booksinfo/mcn-bookinfo/product_page.yaml>`_ manifest file, "enter the egress private IP of the AWS CE site" and deploy the product page microservice using the kubectl command. ``kubectl apply -f product.yaml``
 **Note:** Here, we are using product page service type as NodePort

 .. figure:: assets/Capture_n03.JPG